rd--/spl/md/notes.md

 # Constants

+There is a syntax for defining constants, ie. pi, e & epsilon (c.f.
+Kernel.sl).

 Implement a dictionary for constants, either _constant_ or _system.constant_.
 Instead of _Void>>unicodeFractions_ there would be _constant::unicodeFractions_ Add values such as _system.constant::epsilon = 2 ** -52_.